sonnenbergmarc/sonnenbergmarc/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on getting used to not having any school projects to work on.
+I'm also working on my Website Portfolio and polishing a Laravel project from school.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning more about Laravel and also C++.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on any projects.
+I'm always looking to learn something new or to help in the things that I have experience in.

 <!--
 **sonnenbergmarc/sonnenbergmarc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.